ceccon-t/pypong/architecture.md

 Class `Ball` in `Ball/Ball.py` contains logic related to storing and updating position and velocity of the ball.

+Class `Paddle` in `Player/Paddle.py` containss logic related to moving paddles and checking collisions with them.
+Deciding when to move (either from player input or AI) is planned to go elsewhere, meanwhile it is currently being done in the main script of the game.

+To maintain compatibility with Python 2, all subfolders of main folder containing scripts have an empty `__init__.py` file.

 ## Automated Tests

 Most classes contain a test suite associated with them, on a file with prefix `test_`.
-All tests can be executed by simply running `pytest` while on the main folder of the project.
+All tests can be executed by simply running `pytest` while on the main folder of the project, assuming that pytest is installed.
 For more info, check section on libraries and frameworks being used.

 ## Libraries and Frameworks